Heart Valley

 Heart Valley is a 2022 short documentary film about Welsh shepherd Wilf Davies.
 Directed and produced by filmmaker Christian Cargill, the film had its world premiere at the Tribeca Film Festival on June 9, 2022 where it won the award for Best Documentary Short.
 It first broadcast in the UK on BBC Two Wales and BBC iPlayer on July 26, 2022 and released online with The New Yorker on December 2, 2022.
+The documentary won the BAFTA Cymru Award 2023 for Short Film and was nominated for The Grierson Award 2023 for Best Documentary Short.
 The Hollywood Reporter named Heart Valley as one of their Top 23 Short Documentaries of 2022 and it was one of 98 films to qualify for the 95th Academy Awards for Best Documentary Short.

 Synopsis

 Heart Valley follows a day in the life of Evan Wilf Davies, a shepherd from Ceredigion in West Wales.
 The film looks at the world through Wilf's eyes, asking questions about what it is we should value as a society.
 The documentary was composed by Scottish multi-instrumentalist Erland Cooper and was originally inspired by an article written by Kiran Sidhu in The Guardian newspaper.